ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 ### Stairstep scheme

-Stairstep scheme means that the total cost is calculated based on price tier;
-charge is not per unit.
+Stairstep scheme means that the total cost is calculated based on the price tier and not per unit.

-Therefore, vendors will propose different unit prices for various quantities of an item.
+Vendors will propose different unit prices for various quantities of an item.

 Example: